-The Cradle of Forestry in America is one of the must-see attractions to experience while visiting Transylvania County and Pisgah National Forest.
+The Cradle of Forestry in America heritage site is one of the must-see attractions to experience while visiting Transylvania County and Pisgah National Forest.
 This 6,500-acre tract, the historic core of the national forest, was once part of George W. Vanderbilt’s Biltmore Estate.

+The Cradle’s beginnings date from 1891.
+George W. Vanderbilt, the owner of 125,000 acres of North Carolina forest land, became interested in scientific forest management.
 Vanderbilt hired two European-trained foresters to manage the land, first Gifford Pinchot, succeeded by German forester Dr. Carl Alwin Schenck in 1895.
 Schenck spent 14 years applying conservation methods to what is now Pisgah National Forest and founded the first forestry school in America at the Cradle site.

 Today, the Cradle attracts more than 40,000 visitors annually.
 The Cradle is open daily from 9 a.m. to 5 p.m. until Nov.
 5. To make reservations for guided programs or more information, call (828) 877-3130 or go to www.cradleofforestry.com.